 Named and Registered GP

 All patients registered here have a named, accountable GP who is responsible for patients’ overall care at the practice.
 If you would like to know who your named GP is please ask us and if you have a preference as to which GP that is we will make reasonable efforts to accommodate your request.
-The current list holders are Dr Dilley, Dr Kerr, Dr Gurney, Dr de Sousa, Dr Stuart, Dr Nelson, Dr Skene and Dr Thompson.
+The current list holders are Dr Dilley, Dr Kerr, Dr Gurney and Dr Nelson.
 Patients are asked to see the same GP for the duration of an episode of care so that continuity of care is maintained.
 This GP does not have to be your registered GP.

 Patients aged 75 and over have a named GP who will work with other agencies to deliver a multi disciplinary care package that meets the needs of the patient.
 In addition the named GP will ensure these patients have access to a health check up if one is requested.